scottandrewlepera/wordpress-buttondown-plugin/README.md

 * **Buttondown subscription page (optional)** - The URL of your Buttondown newsletter subscription page, either at buttondown.com or somewhere on your Wordpress site.
 * **Generate new cookies (optional)** - Check this box to generate new cookies, forcing all vistors to login again on their next visit.

-### Landing page configuration
+### Login and landing page configuration

 These are the pages that visitors will be redirected to for the login process.
-You must create these pages yourself, or the plugin can create them for you.
-The default values are there as suggestions.
+You must either create these pages yourself or the plugin can create them for you.
+The plugin provides default values you can use.

+To have the plugin create the landing pages, check the **Create pages on update** checkbox before saving your settings.

 NOTE: Landing pages are always top-level pages and cannot have a parent.

-### Adding the login form
+### Adding the login form to any page

-Once you've created the login page, you can place the login form on it with the `wp_buttondown_login_form` shortcode.
+Use the `wp_buttondown_login_form` shortcode to add the login form to any post or page that allows shortcodes.

 ```
 [wp_buttondown_login_form]